The Advances in Gastrointestinal Cancer Resource Centre Introduction

-Prospective phase II trial of pazopanib plus CapeOX (capecitabine and oxaliplatin) in previously untreated patients with advanced gastric cancer
+A multicenter phase II study of TAS-102 monotherapy in patients with pre-treated advanced gastric cancer (EPOC1201)

 Interviews from The European Cancer Congress, Vienna, September, 2015

-Professor Lordick introduces news and his personal highlights from the recent European Cancer Congress 2015 which took place in Vienna, Austria, 25-29.
-Highlights include the symposium, The why, the which, and the how of targeting angiogenesis in GI malignancies and a topic of particular interest was the peri-operative chemotherapy of locally advanced gastric cancer.
+- Professor Lordick introduces news and his personal highlights from the recent European Cancer Congress 2015 which took place in Vienna,...

 - Professor Trevor Leong discusses a randomised trial, TOPGEAR (Trial Of Pre-operative therapy for Gastric and Esophagogastric junction AdenocaRcinoma), which compares...